 How to make these miso roasted potatoes

 You will have to mix a tasty dressing in a bowl to cover the raw potatoes prior to cooking them.
 For this dressing, you will need miso paste, maple syrup, lemon juice, garlic powder, dried basil and dried parsley.
-The miso paste brings a good savory flavor while the lemon juice gives it a tangy touch.

 The potatoes will get creamy on the inside and slightly crispy on the outside.
 There are different ways to get extra crispy potatoes without oil that require a few easy extra steps, but in my busy mom life, I usually want to simplify meal time as much as I can.